StoglRobotics/ros_team_workspace/docs/use-cases/operating_system/create_setup_workspace.rst

 Recreate a container
 """"""""""""""""""""""

-If you removed an image,  you can recreate it by switching into the ``.rtw_docker_defines`` folder inside your workspace and then executing the ``.\build_docker_container`` command.
-After the container is rebuilt, you can create it with ``.\create_docker_image`` command.
+If you removed an image,  you can recreate it by switching into the ``.rtw_docker_defines`` folder inside your workspace and then executing the ``.\build_docker_image`` command.
+After the container is rebuilt, you can create it with ``.\create_docker_container`` command.
 Thereafter, you should be able to normally start, reconnect and stop the container.

 .. note::
   For more general questions on the usage of docker and the limitations of RosTeamWS in interacting with docker have a look at our :ref:`docker related docs<docker-overview>`.